CONSTITUTION and BY-LAWS of IMMACULATE CONCEPTION COUNCIL OF CATHOLIC WOMEN COLUMBIA, ILLINOIS

 Meetings include activities to inform, inspire, and educate members about their faith

-At the death of a member, the Council has a Mass offered for the repose of the member’s soul.
-All members are encouraged to attend.
+Upon the death of a member, the Council has a Mass offered for the repose of the member’s soul.

 Annually, during the November All Souls Mass, special remembrance will be offered for all deceased members.